Ai Coding Tools

 1. GitHub Copilot

-GitHub Copilot is an AI-powered code completion tool that suggests whole lines or blocks of code as you type.
+GitHub Copilot is an AI-powered code completion tool that suggests code snippets as you type, making it easier to write code quickly.

 Pricing: